MichaelFrieze/schooldaysleft/docs/dev-notes.md

 - Use a modal or something to confirm delete on countdown page
 - Consider adding a calendar for every month in holidays and break card
 - Consider removing outside days from calendar in holidays and break card
+- What happens if a weekly day falls on start date or end date
+- what happens if additional days selected is start date or end date
+- go through everything and mark with TODO
+- get loading on create new countdown button
+- animate loading on buttons

 ```
     "vercel-build": "if [ \"$VERCEL_ENV\" = \"production\" ]; then drizzle-kit push; elif [ \"$VERCEL_ENV\" = \"preview\" ]; drizzle-kit push --force; fi && next build",